nuclearfriend/nuclearfriend.github.io/resume.md

 * Ported a Unity game, Crawl, to PS4 / Xbox One.
 * Required development of console features such as user management, save games, controller management, achievements and other minor system features and support.
 * It also included handling publishing tasks such as ensuring platform compliance, performing QA, organising localisation, ratings and submission.
-* Had to work independently as I worked on a small team from home with little oversight.
+* Had to work independently and diligently as I worked entirely from home with little oversight.

 ### Super Hi Games
 **Co-founder / Software Engineer**